-5 key actions to deal with a workplace grievance
+5 key steps to deal with a workplace grievance

 Workplace grievances and staff complaints need time, care and good record keeping.
 A grievance can concern an employee’s role, their workplace or even another member of staff.

-Whether you’re an HR professional, an office manager or the owner of the business, your aim in dealing with the grievance is to resolve the issue quickly and effectively.
+Whether you’re an HR professional, an office manager or the owner of the business, your aim in dealing with the grievance is to resolve the issue quickly & effectively.

 What is a grievance?